 WELCOME TO ABR SCOTLAND

-The next ABR Assessment & Training clinic starts on Friday 9th March with the last training session on Tuesday 13th March 2018.
+The next ABR Assessment & Training clinic will be in October 2018.
 A number of children currently on the programme and some new entrants will be receiving their Annual Assessments or Initial Assessments.
 Training will be provided for new parents / carers and for all other children continuing on the programme.
 Parents of those currently on the programme will be contacted automatically in due course.

-Currently, we have space for TWO new entrants in March.
+We are pleased to confirm that we will be able to start a few new patients in October.
 If you are interested in enrolling your child on the ABR programme please contact us as soon as possible to discuss your case and make a reservation.
 As is our normal practice new places are awarded on a "first come first served" basis.
 Reservation is required to participate in any of our clinics.